monjohn/focusworks.dev/posts/2020-06-02-using-react-navigation-with-okta.md

 ### Navigation

 There have been some exciting announcements recently in the world of React Native.
-[React Native for Web](https://github.com/necolas/react-native-web) continues to make progress.
-Equally important is that [Expo.io](https://docs.expo.io/workflow/web/) continues to make using more and more convenient.
+[React Native for Web](https://github.com/necolas/react-native-web) is gaining traction, providing a single API for mobile and web apps.
+Equally important is that [Expo.io](https://docs.expo.io/workflow/web/) continues to make using React Native more and more.
 Creating a new React Native project that can be build for Android, iOS or the web is as easy as `expo init newProject`.

 One persistant problem with using React is navigation.
 What seems like a good solution often gets rewritten to provide another, "better" solution.
-Obviously it is a hard problem, where each solution has trade-offs.
-Nevertheless, I have come to appreciate [React Navigation](https://reactnavigation.org/) when working on React Native projects.
-Incidentally, this project is also by Expo folks.
-Therefore, I was excited when I saw that they had done a lot of work to make this a navigation solution for the web: [https://reactnavigation.org/blog/2020/05/16/web-support](https://reactnavigation.org/blog/2020/05/16/web-support).
+Obviously it is a hard problem where each solution has trade-offs.
+Personally, I have come to appreciate [React Navigation](https://reactnavigation.org/) when working on React Native projects.
+(This project is also by Expo folks.)
+Therefore, I was excited when I saw that it's now compatible with the web: [https://reactnavigation.org/blog/2020/05/16/web-support](https://reactnavigation.org/blog/2020/05/16/web-support).

 So with all of this good news, **my goal was to build a website with React Native for web and use React Navigation to do it.**

 ### Authentication

 I have been working with Okta lately as an OAuth provider, I wanted to integrate that too.
-I had used their SDK for plain JavaScript on another project.
+I have used their SDK for plain JavaScript on another project.
 But since this is a React project I took a look at [a library they have published](https://developer.okta.com/code/react/okta_react/) for integrating Okta with React.
-Looked promising, according to their docs:
+It looked promising.
+According to their docs:

 > We'll also need @okta/okta-react and react-router-dom to manage our routes (@okta/okta-react can be used to support other router libraries, but react-router-dom has pre-existing support).

-It is a bit confusing whether react-router-dom is required or not, given that they say that other libraries are supported.
-Turns out, it is.
+It is unclear whether react-router-dom is required or not, given that they say that other libraries are supported.
+Turns out, it is required.
 I was a bit annoyed, not wanting to include a library I am not using, but, oh well!.
 I included it, but soon a ran into trouble.
 Turns out that it didn't like not having react-router routes.
 So much for supporting other libraries!

-I looked at their code and extracted the parts that I needed.
-I used that and included the logic that I needed.

-Here's what I came up with.
+Looking at the souorce code, I extracted the parts that I needed.
+Below, I'm going to share the solution that I came up with.

 ### React Navigation and Otka 💕

 My App.ts file is pretty simple.
-It just wraps the Navigation component with a the Security Component, which provides the functionality from Okta.
-That gets pretty complicated, so I'll save that too the end for those who are looking for an example of calling the low level functions.
-The config looks something like this:
+It simply wraps the Navigation component with a Security component, which provides the functionality from Okta.
+That gets pretty complicated, so I'll save that for the end, for those who are looking for an example of calling the low level functions.

 #### App.tsx